billg-splunk/djangosample/README.md

 curl http://localhost:8000/members/
 ```

-### Connecting from multipass host (for example)
+### Connecting from another host
-We set the authorized hosts to a wildcard(*) so you can also do this from the multipass host if you wish to.
+We set the authorized hosts to a wildcard(*) so you can also connect from other hosts.

+If you used [multipass](https://multipass.run/) you can get the IP address this way:
 ```
 multipass info <host>
 # Use the IP address, for example